<function>

 end

-and it's designed to boost the mathematical computations of some functions by utilizing SIMD instructions.
+package, which accelerates the evaluation of several mathematical functions using SIMD instructions.
 In particular, it speeds up the computations of the exponential, logarithmic, power, and trigonometric functions.

 Below, we illustrate the use of @turbo